 Despite being one of the most nutritious sources of food for infants, it doesn’t make the cut for the best source of vitamin D.

 If the mom has vitamin D deficiency, then the breast milk will probably have even less vitamin D.

-However, that also means that a mother with high levels of vitamin D can have sufficient amounts in their breast milk!
+However, that also means that a mother with enough vitamin D can have sufficient amounts in their breast milk!

 If a mom takes 6400 IU of vitamin D daily, then that will be plenty for her breastmilk to be rich in vitamin D. This is a great way of avoiding buying vitamin D drops for your baby altogether!